AlexBocken/bibel/README.md

 Read the Word of God from your terminal

-This is the Einheitsübersetzung from 1980 without annotations.
-An implementation to allow for annotations might be useful in the future.
+This is the Einheitsübersetzung from 1980.
+Footnotes are included and are always listed immediately after the verse.

 Code largely based off of [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git).
 Luke Smith ([lukesmith.xyz](https://lukesmith.xyz/)) brought my attention to this software via a video of his.